ReneSchimmelpfennig/GTA-IV-PS3Decode/docs/FORMAT.md

 ## The decoder insight (why naïve streaming dropped audio)

 The MP3, the swapped container, and the game's feed are all clean and contiguous (verified byte-for-byte and with upstream minimp3).
-The dropouts came from **minimp3 itself when fed in chunks**: if you let it decode the *last* frame in the buffer before the *next* frame's header has arrived, it advances `frame_bytes` but returns **0 samples** (it can't validate the frame), losing ~1 frame per chunk boundary (~3 % silence).
+Dropouts occur when **minimp3 itself is fed in chunks**: if you let it decode the *last* frame in the buffer before the *next* frame's header has arrived, it advances `frame_bytes` but returns **0 samples** (it can't validate the frame), losing ~1 frame per chunk boundary (~3 % silence).